Estimating Ground Reaction Forces from Inertial Sensors: Results and Discussion

-Finally, we use the predicted GRF waveform to evaluate discrete biomechanical variables (defined precisely in \cref{app:gait_metrics}), which are of interest to domain experts for the detection of running anomalies that may lead to stress-responses in bone and soft tissue.
-MAPE values with respect to the measured GRF are reported in \cref{tab:gait_metrics_results} for GRF predictions using \textsc{all} input signals, for different scenarios and machine learning methods.
+Finally, we use the estimated GRF waveform to evaluate discrete biomechanical variables (defined precisely in Appendix~\ref{app:gait_metrics}), which are of interest to domain experts for the detection of running anomalies that may lead to stress-responses in bone and soft tissue.
+MAPE values with respect to the measured GRFs are reported in \cref{tab:gait_metrics_results} for GRF estimations using \textsc{all} input signals, for different scenarios and machine learning methods.

-In the scenario \textsc{others}, \textsc{lstm} achieves substantially lower MAPE for most biomechanical variables (except breaking time and braking percentage), in line with the lower RMSE and rRMSE values of the predicted GRF waveform (\cref{tab:rmse_z,tab:rrmse_z}, row \textsc{all}).
+In the scenario \textsc{others}, \textsc{lstm} achieves substantially lower MAPE for most biomechanical variables (except braking time and braking percentage), in line with the lower RMSE and rRMSE values of the estimated GRF waveform (\cref{tab:rmse_z,tab:rrmse_z}, row \textsc{all}).
 In contrast, in the scenario \textsc{everyone}, \textsc{lstm} achieves substantially higher MAPE than \textsc{knn}, despite their similar RMSE and rRMSE values in \cref{tab:rmse_z,tab:rrmse_z}.
+Even with fine-tuning, where \textsc{lstm} has a marginally lower RMSE, \textsc{lstm} still achieves higher MAPE than \textsc{knn} except for one variable (i.e.: Active Peak).

 In the scenario \textsc{personal}, \textsc{knn} and \textsc{ser} achieve substantially lower MAPE than \textsc{lstm} for several biomechanical variables, e.g., loading rate and net vertical impulse, as expected.
 Notably, while the best RMSE and rRMSE achieved by \textsc{knn} in the scenario \textsc{personal} (\cref{tab:rmse_z,tab:rrmse_z}, row \textsc{all}) are worse than those of the scenario \textsc{everyone}, its MAPE values are substantially lower for most biomechanical variables; unexpected MAPE reductions are observed in the scenario \textsc{personal} also for \textsc{lstm} (e.g., for loading rate and contact time).
 In general, similarly to related work \cite{Alcantara22}, MAPE values are significantly higher for biomechanical variables that depend on sensitive features of the GRF waveform, e.g., the loading rate, which depends on rate of change of the vertical GRF.